vamartinezs/python_academy_2020/week4/base_web_app-master/README.md

 # Shoping Cart Base
 ## This is the root app to start the project, is mounted on Python 3.7 with cutting edge Flask, Flask-alchemy and Flasks Migrations.

+## Project Composition :
 #### The Front is based on BootStrap components and backend is mainly based on Flask.
 No time for Django.

-## Project Composition :
+In overall,we have the following components:

 - DB
 - Functional Flask endpoints
+- Bootstrap for the Front

 #### Flask Backend plus Sql DB for users and products.
 <img src='static/users.png' width="400">